-Based in Baltimore, T. Rowe Price (TROW) is in the Finance sector, and so far this year, shares have seen a price change of 10.37%.
-The financial services firm is currently shelling out a dividend of $0.9 per share, with a dividend yield of 2.68%.
-This compares to the Financial - Investment Management industry's yield of 2.38% and the S&P 500's yield of 1.83%.
+Based in Baltimore, T. Rowe Price (TROW) is in the Finance sector, and so far this year, shares have seen a price change of 5.03%.
+The financial services firm is paying out a dividend of $0.9 per share at the moment, with a dividend yield of 2.81% compared to the Financial - Investment Management industry's yield of 2.02% and the S&P 500's yield of 1.63%.

 In terms of dividend growth, the company's current annualized dividend of $3.60 is up 18.4% from last year.
-T. Rowe Price has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 12.59%.
+In the past five-year period, T. Rowe Price has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.59%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, T. Rowe's payout ratio is 45%, which means it paid out 45% of its trailing 12-month EPS as dividend.
+T. Rowe's current payout ratio is 43%, meaning it paid out 43% of its trailing 12-month EPS as dividend.

 TROW is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2020 is $8.18 per share, with earnings expected to increase 1.36% from the year ago period.
+The Zacks Consensus Estimate for 2020 is $8.68 per share, which represents a year-over-year growth rate of 7.56%.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that TROW is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that TROW is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Click to get this free report